 Professional standards require us to accumulate all misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
+Management has corrected all such misstatements.

+Corrected misstatements

-Management did not identify and we did not notify them of any uncorrected financial statement misstatements.
-In addition, none of the misstatements detected as a result of audit procedures and corrected by management were material, either individually or in the aggregate, to each opinion unit's financial statements taken as a whole.
+None of the misstatements detected as a result of audit procedures and corrected by management were material, either individually or in the aggregate, to the financial statements taken as a whole.

-Disagreements with Management
+Disagreements with management

 For purposes of this letter, a disagreement with management is a financial accounting, reporting, or auditing matter, whether or not resolved to our satisfaction, that could be significant to the financial statements or the auditors' report.
-No such disagreements arose during the course of our audit.
+No such disagreements arose during our audit.

-Management Representations
+Management representations

-We have requested certain representations from management that are included in the management representation letter dated July 30, 2019.
-The management representation letter follows this communication.
+We have requested certain representations from management that are included in the attached management representation letter dated July 31, 2020.